Winning Criminal HIV Cases

 Generally speaking, most self-described “AIDS experts” have serious conflicts of interest that prevent them from assisting HIV defendants.
 Medical doctors who might question current HIV theology face serious consequences in the form of peer review, suspension and the loss of their careers.
 Hospitals and universities that receive NIH funding risk the loss of funding unless they take action against heretical doctor.

-Why would the NIH pay Baylor and Metzker millions?
-It probably has to do with the fact that infectious disease became statistically irrelevant in the US by 1955 (and that HIV has never been statistically relevant in Europe, Australia or South Africa [2007]) despite the marketing of AIDS.
-At the same time, preventable deaths due to adverse drug reactions (ADRs) kill and injure millions each year in America alone, while the drug industry that promotes HIV tests and treatment has paid $8 billion since 2004 to settle thousands of criminal and civil complaints – also related to the illegal marketing of drugs.
+It may have something to do with the fact that infectious disease became statistically irrelevant in the US by 1955 (and that HIV has never been statistically relevant in Europe, Australia or South Africa [2007]) despite the marketing of AIDS.

 Medical Experts